marllonmendez/marllonmendez/readme.md

 ### 👨‍💻 About me
 - Graduated in Systems Analysis and Development from the [University of Fortaleza](https://www.unifor.br/)
-- I work primarily as a Full Stack Developer
+- I work primarily as a Software Developer
 - Open Source Contributor at [DataBridge](https://databridge-br.vercel.app/)
 - Portfolio: [marllonmendez.tech](https://www.marllonmendez.tech/)